developer-friendly/blog/docs/posts/0010-cert-manager.md

 Deployment with a new Helm upgrade, you will find an exhaustive discussion and my comment on [the relevant GitHub issue].

-The gist of that conversation is that cert-manager Deployment won't take into account the `eks.amazonaws.com/role-arn` annotation on its Service Account, as [you'd see the External Secrets Operator would](./0008-k8s-federated-oidc.md#step-7-test-the-setup).
+The gist of that conversation is that the cert-manager Deployment won't take into account the `eks.amazonaws.com/role-arn` annotation on its Service Account, as [you'd see the External Secrets Operator would](./0008-k8s-federated-oidc.md#step-7-test-the-setup).
-It won't even consider using the `spec.acme.solvers[*].dns01.route53.role` field on its ClusterIssuer for some reason! :gun:
+It won't even consider using the `ClusterIssuer.spec.acme.solvers[*].dns01.route53.role` field for some reason! :gun:

 That's why we're manually passing that information down to its [AWS Go SDK] using [the official environment variables].